FAQ

 If you would like to access a Medicare rebate, you will need a valid Mental Health Care Plan and referral from your GP.

-Telehealth sessions are conducted via secure video platform, allowing you to access support from the comfort of your own space.
+Telehealth sessions are conducted via secure video platform (or telephone if you prefer), allowing you to access support from the comfort of your own space.

 A Mental Health Care Plan is provided by your GP and allows eligible clients to access Medicare rebates for a set number of counselling sessions per calendar year.
 Your GP will assess your eligibility and provide a referral if appropriate.